-Prerequisites: A grade of "C" or higher in TRST 0930 or successful placement scores in TRST 0931 or higher and a grade of "C" or higher in TRST 0921 or successful college level reading placement scores
+Prerequisites: A grade of "C" or higher in FYEX 1113 or successful college level reading placement scores.

 An introduction to the OSI seven-layer networking model and concepts for implementing the model in Wide Area and Local Area Networks.
 TCP/IP network fundamentals will be presented.
 Topics will include network device configuration, IPv4 and IPv6 network addressing, basic security administration and network troubleshooting principles.
 Preparation course for the Cisco Certified Network Associate Routing & Switching (CCNA R&S) and CompTIA Network+ certification exams.